 Wear them at home

-Then put on your hiking socks, and wear your boots around the house on clean surfaces.
+Put on your hiking socks and take a walk around the inside of your house, keeping mindful of staying on clean surfaces in case you need to return your new purchase.
 Walk up and down the stairs to test how they feel on an incline and decline, and do your best to mimic an uneven terrain.
-Take notes of any points where you might feel a pinch where a hotspot might form.
+Take notes of any points where you might feel a pinch – it could be a potential hotspot.

 Lace on your shoes while you’re at home to break them in.